 As a normal human tendency, we always stop, cry, and blame others for our worst situation.
 Then we consider ourselves as in trauma.
-But it is said in this book that trauma is just our state of mind created because we choose to victimize ourselves.
+But this book says that trauma is just our state of mind, that we create because we choose to victimize ourselves.

 According to Adler, the past and the future do not exist, and so does the trauma of the past experience.
-So if you blame someone else for your current miserable situation then you are becoming the victim of the PAST situation.
+So if you blame someone else for your current miserable situation, then you are becoming the victim of the PAST situation.
 This will not allow you to find a solution to your problem.
-Instead of becoming the victim of the PAST problem (halt there and cry about it) you must find out what best can be done IN THIS CURRENT MOMENT to turn the situation in your favor.
-This is called the goal-oriented approach.
+Instead of being a victim of the past problem, take action in the present to make things better.
+It is a goal-oriented approach.

 Life is always HERE and NOW in this PRESENT MOMENT, and moving further.
 Therefore, the present moment is the deciding moment.
 And based on decisions taken in the present moment, you can lead your life in the direction you want to take it.
 Therefore, instead of becoming a victim, be a game changer.

-In The Courage To Be Disliked, the philosopher says all problems arise because we have interpersonal relationships.
-If there was no one on this planet earth except YOU, then there would be no problem at all.
+In The Courage To Be Disliked, the philosopher says, problems are there in life because we have interpersonal relationships.
+If there was no one on this planet Earth except YOU, then there would be no problem at all.
 Think of it.
 Problems arise because we have expectations from others, and we want recognition from others.

-According to Adler, there would be no problems in this world, if there is no interpersonal relationships.
-However, if we are on this earth then we have interpersonal relationships with our parents, relatives, and friends, and we can not escape it.
+According to Adler, there would be no problems in this world if there were no interpersonal relationships.
+However, if we are on this earth, then we have interpersonal relationships with our parents, relatives, and friends, and we can not escape it.

-The courage to be disliked says, what other people think of you is not your task.
+The courage to be disliked says what other people think of you is not your task.
 Do not interfere with others’ tasks by thinking about ‘what they think of you’ or ‘what will they say about you’.
-This way you asking for their validation.
-That makes you unfree.
+This way, you feel trapped as you asking for their validation.

 If you interfere with others’ tasks then, problems will start.
-Learn to separate the task by asking questions that ‘Who will get benefit from doing this task?’
+Learn to separate the task by asking questions like ‘Who will get benefit from doing this task?’

-A book summary is never a replacement to read a book.
-I admit that I might have failed in summarizing this book due to my limited thinking ability.
-But the book is a fabulous read, and I highly recommend reading it.
-Here is the link to the book.
-THE COURAGE TO BE DISLIKED: https://amzn.to/3jZ8x9
+A book summary is never a replacement for reading a book.
+This book is a fabulous read, and I highly recommend reading it.
+Grab your copy of the book from the link now.

-This post is created to inspire you to read the book.
-This book definitely will be proven as a life changer for you.
-Hope you like the summary of the book THE COURAGE TO BE DISLIKED by ICHIRO KISHIMI.
-Don’t forget to Subscribe to this blog to get such informative posts straight into your inbox.
+I have created the courage to be disliked summary, to inspire you to read the book.
+You will definitely find this book a life changer.
+Don’t forget to subscribe to this blog to get such informative posts straight into your inbox.